 - Step 6: Turn the knife over and repeat the same procedure as the first side.

 - Step 7: Rinse the knife and the stone to prevent rust or corrosion.
 Wipe the blade clean and let the stone dry completely.

 Maintain a consistent angle throughout the sharpening process

-Maintaining a steady angle while sharpening is essential to ensure that the blade edge is uniform.
+It is important to maintain a steady angle while sharpening to ensure that the blade edge is uniform.

-- The most common angles for kitchen knives range from 15 to 20 degrees, which is ideal for everyday use.
+- The most common angles for kitchen knives range from 15 to 20 degrees, which are ideal for everyday use.

 - For heavier and sturdier knives like cleavers or hunting knives, angels closer to 30 degrees are best to withstand the rigors of heavy use.

 Remember to sharpen the curved section of the blade near the tip (belly) consistently with the rest of the blade.
 To do it, you can follow the below tricks:

 - Keep the edge of the knife parallel to the bottom of the stone.